Mexico Visa Considerations For Living In Lake Chapala

 CURP.
 This number is issued by immigration and is found on your Temporary or Permanent Visa card

 RFC – This is a tax number issued by SAT (Servicio de Administration Tributaria) and is easily obtained through various agencies such as your insurance agent, car vendor, state automobile administration office, or lawyer.

 (the above information supplied compliments of S&S Auto)

 Real Estate - Good news!
 There is no problem buying real estate on a Visitor Visa or with a Temporary or Permanent Visa.
-For more information on the complete buying process in Lake Chapala, see my blog “Buying Property in Lake Chapala”
+Read the FAQ's of the buying process in Lake Chapala, “Buying Property in Lake Chapala”

 Health Care – Fortunately, health care in Mexico is inexpensive and of good quality.
 Whatever your residency status, you can access the health facilities at minimal cost in Lake Chapala or go to Guadalajara for more serious issues.

 Prescription Drugs – Prescription drugs are easy to get in Mexico.
 You can bring your bottle to show the pharmacist, have it written down on a piece of paper or just have a picture of it on you phone.
 The pharmacist just wants to know the drugs name and dosage.
 Most drugs do not need a prescription so a doctors visit is usually unnecessary.

 If you would like information on this article on other things regarding your research and/or future move to the Lake Chapala area, contact me or consider our week long intensive Retirement Seminar and find out all there is to know about moving to and living in Lake Chapala.
 Thanks for reading!

 Michaela & Ricardo are your FULL SERVICE Real Estate Agents.
 Along with our Retirement Seminars, our over 20 years of combined experience Lakeside, and our network of area Professionals, we help guide you to from beginning to forever in your Retirement Journey to Lake Chapala, Mexico.